Thank you for your company's interest in joining The Art and Creative Materials Institute (ACMI).

 As soon as the accountant receives your sales figures, we will send you information and instructions on how to have your products analyzed by the toxicologist.
 Your initial membership dues invoice will be issued after sales figures are received by the accountant, and payment is due within 60 days.

-If you are supplying to ACMI anything else that you expect to be treated as "CONFIDENTIAL INFORMATION," please advise us at the time of submission of the information.
+Our Board of Directors will be informed of recently approved membership applications.
+Anything that you require to be treated as "CONFIDENTIAL INFORMATION," please advise us at the time of submission of the information.